History of Asmara: Development under Mussolini's fascism

 At the beginning of the 20th century, the citizens of Asmara were separated by race.
-Neighborhoods for indigenous and European populations were clearly delineated from each other, however a public area could be used by everyone.
+Neighborhoods for indigenous and European populations were clearly delineated from each other; however, a public area could be used by everyone.
 The preliminary plans to separate people from different ethnic groups were expanded and concretized under Mussolini.
 The improved plans from 1930 laid out how the city would be divided into four clear and separate zones: the residential quarter for the indigenous population in the north, where there were already high population densities and erratic structures; the diagonal blocks of the industry zone; the "Villa quarter" for the Europeans, located south of present-day Harnet Avenue; and, the mixed zone around the market.
 Located in the market zone were administrative and commercial entities that were of equal significance for both groups of people (i.e. the indigenous and the European).
-Additionally, this zone housed centralized cultural institutions, and was interspersed with additional housing.
-The categorization of inhabitants by race reached its peak under fascism, with the strict separation of indigenous folks and occupiers.
+Additionally, this zone housed centralized cultural institutions and was interspersed with additional housing.
+The categorization of inhabitants by race reached its peak under fascism, with strict separation of the indigenous from the occupiers.